labarilem/notes/notes/oauth2-and-openid-connect/jwt.md

 # JWT (JSON Web Token)

-A standard for creating JSON access tokens that can assert a number of claims.
+JSON Web Token is a standard for creating JSON access tokens that can assert a number of claims.

 JWTs are *stateless* because servers do not need to store any session data in order to validate these tokens.